Skip to main content

 --restart=unless-stopped \

-#enter in a bash shell of the container
+#enter a bash shell of the container

 sudo docker exec -it ethoscope-lab /bin/bash

-#create the username
+#create the username and home folder

 useradd myusername -m